Rest Craft

 Fellowship

-This fellowship offers financial support, professional development, and spacious time to think, make, and reflect without pressure to produce a public-facing outcome.
+This fellowship offers financial support, professional development, and spacious time to think, create, and reflect without pressure to produce a public-facing outcome.

 Applications open February 1, 2026